 - 1) Communications Channel: Data path out of the controller.
 This will either be an integral port or a port on an expansion module. - 2) Communications Command: Always set to "CIP Generic". - 3) Data Table Address (Receive): The starting address in memory that will be the destination of the data you are reading from the NR60E2.
 This address is typically in an Integer (N) file. - 4) Size in Bytes (Receive): The length of the data you are reading from the NR60E2.
 This length is always in bytes.
-See table T6.1, Read Message Instruction Attributes on page 59 for the list of options. - 5) Extended Routing Info File (RIX): Address of the RIX file you created when adding the NR60E2 to your project. - 6) Service Field: Double click in the Service field, select "Read Assembly" for the service type and press [Enter].
-The Service Code field will change to "E", the Class field will change to "4", and the Attribute field will change to "3". - 7) Instance: This field controls which data is returned by the NR60E2 when the message instruction is executed.
-See table T6.1, Read Message Instruction Attributes on page 59 for the list of options.
+See table T6.1, Read Message Instruction Attributes on page 65 for the list of options. - 5) Extended Routing Info File (RIX): Address of the RIX file you created when adding the NR60E2 to your project.